zafar142007/adnetwork/README.md

 Deployment steps:

 1. Execute the file db.sql on a MySQL database server with hostname 'database.mysql'.
 Change the database connection credentials in persistence.xml.

+2. Configure rules of ad selection in the table 'ad_selector_rules' and create ads in the table 'advertisement'.

-2. Build the project using maven and deploy on a web container like Tomcat on a server with hostname 'adnetwork.api'.
+3. Build the project using maven and deploy on a web container like Tomcat on a server with hostname 'adnetwork.api'.

-3. On the partner site, insert the html listed in the file 'partner-integration-snippet.html'.
+4. On the partner site, insert the html listed in the file 'partner-integration-snippet.html'.

 _[1] Jenny Rose Finkel, Trond Grenager, and Christopher Manning.
 2005.
 Incorporating Non-local Information into Information Extraction Systems by Gibbs Sampling.
 Proceedings of the 43nd Annual Meeting of the Association for Computational Linguistics (ACL 2005), pp. 363-370._